Björk Guðmundsdóttir & tríó Guðmundar Ingólfssonar: History

 The group's only album, Gling-Gló (1990), went platinum in Iceland.
 It was distributed by Bad Taste in Iceland and One Little Indian in the U.K. In 1991 pianist Guðmundur Ingólfsson died of cancer and the group disbanded.

 The album contains Icelandic songs and a few jazz songs.
-Bjork sang in English on two songs: "Ruby Baby" and "I Can't Help Loving That Man". and in Icelandic on "Það sést ekki sætari mey" (English: "There Is No Sweeter Girl"), which is incorrectly cited in the liner notes as having been written by Rodgers and Hammerstein.
+Björk sang in English on two songs: "Ruby Baby" and "I Can't Help Loving That Man". and in Icelandic on "Það sést ekki sætari mey" (English: "There Is No Sweeter Girl"), which is incorrectly cited in the liner notes as having been written by Rodgers and Hammerstein.
 The song is a cover version of "You Can't Get a Man with a Gun" by Irving Berlin from the musical Annie Get Your Gun.
 The Icelandic songs were recorded live at Studio Syrland in Reykjavík.
 The two English songs were recorded on August 23, 1990 at Ríkisútvarpið (the Icelandic National Broadcasting Service).